Even in rough terrain, you can grow your career in human resources.

 Determine who must be offered coverage

-Under the Affordable Care Act’s employer mandate, employers that decide to offer affordable essential health coverage to full-time employees must do so for all employees who are regularly scheduled to work an average of 30 or more hours per week.
-(Enforcement of this requirement has been delayed until Jan.
-1, 2015.)
+Under the ACA’s employer mandate, employers that decide to offer affordable essential health coverage to full-time employees must do so for all employees who are regularly scheduled to work an average of 30 or more hours per week.
 The determination to offer coverage is straightforward regarding employees who are hired with the expectation that they will work 30 or more hours per week; a group health plan’s waiting period for coverage cannot exceed 90 days.

 The calculation is more complicated, however, regarding current employees who work “variable hours” or for new employees whose expected hours per week have not been determined or are variable.
 Following is the process by which an employer can determine who within those categories needs to be offered coverage, or, in other words, who is a full-time employee.
 The calculation involves three periods, which are defined with guidance from the IRS.
-See, IRS Notice 2012-58.
+See

 Here are the periods and the procedures they embody: